tldr-pages/tldr/pages/linux/gnome-software.md

 `gnome-software --mode {{updates|updated|installed|overview}}`

-- Launch the GNOME Software GUI if it's not open, and view details of the specified package:
+- Launch the GNOME Software GUI if it's not open and view the details of the specified package:

 `gnome-software --details {{package}}`